 - (59) a.
-John claimed that Mary is pregnant. - b.
+John claimed that Mary is pregnant.b.
 Yesterday, John claimed that Mary is pregnant. - (60) ?a.
-Twelve months ago, John reported that Mary has COVID-19. - \b.
-Twelve months ago, John reported that Mary is pregnant. - (61) a.
-Twelve months ago, John reported that the elephant is pregnant. - \b.
-Thirty six months ago, John reported that the elephant is pregnant. - (62) \a.
+Twelve months ago, John claimed/reported that Mary has COVID-19.b.
+Twelve months ago, John claimed/reported that Mary is pregnant. - (61) a.
+Twelve months ago, John reported that the elephant is pregnant.b.
+Thirty six months ago, John reported that the elephant is pregnant. - (62) a.
 Two years ago, John reported that his neighbor Tricia is happy. - ?b.
 Two years ago, John reported that the Virgin Mary is happy. - ?c.
-Today, John reported that his neighbor Mary is happy. - d.
-Two thousand years ago, John reported that the Virgin Mary is happy. - e.
-Zookeepers who examined Ellie the elephant in the Cincinnati zoo five months ago announced/published that she is pregnant. (example from Barbara Partee, p.c.) - (63) \a.
-One thousand years ago, John reported that Bill is his friend. - b.
-One thousand years ago, John reported that Muhammed is God's prophet. - c.
-Two thousand years ago, John reported that Jesus is alive. - \d.
-Two thousand years ago, John reported that Bill is alive. - e.
+Today, John reported that his neighbor Mary is happy.

+d.
+Two thousand years ago, John reported that the Virgin Mary is happy.

+e.
+Zookeepers who examined Ellie the elephant in the Cincinnati zoo five months ago announced/published that she is pregnant. (example from Barbara Partee, p.c.)

+(63) a.
+One thousand years ago, John reported that Bill is his friend.

+b.
+One thousand years ago, John reported that Muhammed is God's prophet.

+c.
+Two thousand years ago, John reported that Jesus is alive.

+d.
+Two thousand years ago, John reported that Bill is alive.

+e.
 The ancient Egyptians believed that the earth is flat.(example from Barbara Partee, p.c.)

 People interpret and evaluate the grammaticality of the sentences above inferentially, via cultural and real-world knowledge, in conjunction with their knowledge of the words and structures of their languages.
+All of the judgements in (58)-(63) (whether we call the judgements "pragmatics," "semantics," "syntax," or whatever is irrelevant).
 Thus in (63c), Jesus, as an eternal being to some religions, can be alive after a thousand years, while Bill cannot be in a physical sense (though for some he is eternal in heaven).
 Each of the contrasts in (58)-(63) depend on inference in which the linguistic information is just one part of the final felicity/grammaticality of the example.
 One might of course argue that compositionality plays its role then submits the result to pragmatics to determine if the constructed meaning fits the context.
 But there are a couple of problems with this suggestion.
-First, we must ask why the process of compositionality is proposed to be different from the general inferential abilities independently known to be possessed by humans.
+First, we must ask why this division is desireable or whether it only arises in order to artificially distinguish compositionality from the general inferential abilities independently known to be possessed by humans (indeed, all animals).

 Again, cooking by a recipe or solving crimes seem to be abilities that require a power and process of inference identical in operation to the construction of sentence meanings.